xinthink/muzei-photos/docs/faq.md

 - Open the Muzei app
 - In the preview screen (the first tab), press the popup menu at the bottom right corner
-- And tap 'Clear Downloaded Photos'
+- And tap 'Clear & Re-download'
 - Previously downloaded photos will be removed, replaced with new ones according to the latest settings

 ![screenshot menu](/assets/img/screenshot_cleanup.jpg)